Azure/bicep-types-az/generated/botservice/microsoft.botservice/2021-03-01/types.md

 ## DirectLineSpeechChannelProperties
 ### Properties
+* **cognitiveServiceRegion**: string (Required): The cognitive service region with this channel registration.
-* **cognitiveServicesSubscriptionId**: string (Required): The cognitive service subscription ID to use with this channel registration.
+* **cognitiveServiceSubscriptionKey**: string (Required): The cognitive service subscription key to use with this channel registration.
 * **customSpeechModelId**: string: Custom voice deployment id (optional).
 * **customVoiceDeploymentId**: string: Custom speech model id (optional).
 * **isDefaultBotForCogSvcAccount**: bool: Make this a default bot for chosen cognitive service account.